Anay Ashwin:

 UPDATE, May 2025: Future space doctor launches his studies early at UniSQ (www, LinkedIn)

-And here are the links to Anay's podcast "I Am Not A Rocket Scientist": Apple, Spotify.
+The links to Anay's podcast "I Am Not A Rocket Scientist": Apple, Spotify.

 Anay is part of the Knowledge Angels gSPARKs initiative.